Justin Thomas wins 11th PGA Tour event, 2nd in South Korea

 JEJU ISLAND, South Korea (AP) — Justin Thomas won his 11th PGA Tour event and his second in South Korea in three years with a final-round 5-under 67 and a two-stroke victory over South Korean-born New Zealander Danny Lee.

-Thomas and Lee made it mostly a two-man show Sunday.
+Thomas and Lee made it mostly a two-man show Sunday at the CJ Cup at Nine Bridges.
 They entered the final round tied and stayed that way through the front nine.

-Thomas birdied 14th to take one-stroke lead, then went up by two when Lee bogeyed the 15th after missing a 10-foot par putt and Thomas made a two-footer for par.
-After going from greenside bunker to bunker on the 16th, Green bogeyed again and fell three behind.
+Thomas birdied the 14th to take one-stroke lead, then went up by two when Lee bogeyed the 15th after missing a 10-foot par putt and Thomas made a two-footer for par.
+After going from greenside bunker to bunker on the 16th, Lee bogeyed again and fell three behind.
 But Thomas bogeyed the 17th after his 12-footer for par lipped out, reducing the deficit to two strokes.

 On Saturday, Thomas had a three-stroke lead heading into the 18th ahead of a three-shot swing when Thomas bogeyed and Lee made a long eagle putt.
 On Sunday, there were no such late miracles for Lee: Thomas and Lee both birdied the 18th, with Lee lipping out on his eagle putt to finish with a 69.